The secret to how Heathrow Airport flies 78 million passengers a year

 Used for short haul BA flights at Terminal 5, these machines are tiny compared to their predecessors and release no harmful gases into the environment.

-'Once inside Heathrow, you come to appreciate it is like it's own town'
+'Once inside Heathrow, you come to appreciate it is like its own town'

 A quick ride to the top of the airport's traffic control tower showed the real scale of the operation to cut emissions.
 Air traffic controllers are dealing with an average of 45 aircraft taking off and landing at the airport every hour, but that also presents a major challenge on the ground.